-- We target a fully homogeneous platform (identical workers and communication links). - We consider only rank-one block updates; in other words, and with previous notations, we focus on the case where t = 1. - Results need not be returned to the master. - Workers have no memory limitation; they receive each stripe only once and can re-use them for other computations.
+- We consider only rank-one block updates; in other words, and with previous notations, we focus on the case where t = 1. - Results need not be returned to the master. - Workers have no memory limitation; they receive each stripe only once and can re-use them for other computations.